Contamination Risk Following

-There are several studies that show Low Level Disinfection (LLD) wipes are not as effective as automated High Level Disinfection methods.1
+There are several studies that show Low Level Disinfection wipes are not as effective as High Level Disinfection methods.1-8

-LLD has been proven to be insufficient, as demonstrated by the results of a retrospective cohort study using linked national datasets from Scotland.
-3
+Risk of infection following semi-invasive ultrasound procedures in Scotland, 2010 to 2016.
+The study highlighted LLD to be insufficient, as demonstrated by the results of a retrospective cohort study using linked national datasets from Scotland.
+The study revealed an increased infection risk in the 30 days following transoesophageal echocardiography, endocavitary and transrectal ultrasound.3

 Various global guidelines recommend High Level disinfection, preferred over LLD for probes classified as semi-critical and critical probes.